ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 an `auth_middleware` which is used by all endpoints.
 Each endpoint demands different user roles for a user to have in order to be allowed to access it.
 The there are two top level routes `route_auth` and `route_assistant`.
-The first `route_auth` has only on operation `app_login` and is called when a user is logged in the app in order to update the user details from the user pool to our database.
+The first `route_auth` has only on operation `app_login` and is called when users are logged in the app in order to update users' details from the users pool to our database.
 Then second top level endpoint route `route_assistant` enables three basic categories of operations.
 The first category `fetch` is about fetching user data like chats and historical messages.
-The second category `chat CRUD` is about CRUD (Create Read Upate Delete) operations on user's chats, which allows the user to manage his chats.
-The last `ask question` is about the user asking a question to a selected chat which uses a defined LLM.
+The second category `chat CRUD` is about CRUD (Create Read Upate Delete) operations on user's chats, which allows users to manage their chats.
+The last operation, `ask question`, is about users asking questions to a selected chat which uses a defined LLM.
 This operation perfromes various validations and uses our `ska_llm` component internally as well in order to invoke the required LLM.
 We show a simple high level diagram of `ska_server` component.

 #figure(
   image("images/ska_server.drawio.png", height: 220pt),